-If you decide to train someone on a project-specific task, chances are they will be able to apply the skills elsewhere.
-It may sound redundant by now, but that makes your employee a good asset to your company.
+If you decide to train someone on a project-specific task, chances are they will be able to apply those skills elsewhere.
+It may sound redundant by now, but that makes your employee a stronger asset to your company.

 They are already invested in the company.

-If you treat your employee right, chances are they are already highly invested in the company’s success.
-Knowing that success is within reach can be a really strong motivator for professional growth and development.
+If you treat your employees right, chances are they’re already committed to the company’s success.
+When they know that success is within reach, it can be a strong motivator for professional growth and development.

-If you have the perfect employee in mind to develop or the perfect candidate to hire, all the above reasons can be really convincing.
-As with any good thing, though, there are some cons that go hand in hand with the positives.
+If you have the perfect employee in mind to develop or the perfect candidate to hire, all the above reasons can be especially convincing.
+As with any good thing, though, there are some negatives that go hand-in-hand with the positives.

 You have to consider initial and long-term costs.

 You might be tempted to look at only two numbers: the hourly wage of a new employee vs. rates of an experienced contractor.
 The latter will almost always tip the scales, probably to the point of strongly considering the prior without even thinking twice.
-With this simplistic comparison, you fail to consider more short and long-term costs for hiring in-house.
+But this simplistic comparison leaves out the additional short and long-term costs of hiring in-house.
 For example, healthcare benefits and specialized training, certifications, or continuing education.

 Your perfect candidate might lack enthusiasm.

-Your “perfect in-house candidate” might actually be apprehensive at stepping outside their comfort zone.
+Your “perfect in-house candidate” might actually be apprehensive about stepping outside their comfort zone.
 They’re good at one thing, and want to stay on track.

 If you can’t afford the time for proper training to keep them motivated, you might be backtracking to the detriment of your project and your employees’ professional development.
-Never assume someone will want to take on responsibilities they didn’t sign up for.
+Never assume someone will want to take on new responsibilities.
 It’s always better to have an open and honest line of communication for them to express concerns.

 There are a lot of tasks that are better contracted out simply due to the nature of the work itself.
 Take for example asbestos removal.
-In order to safely (and legally) remove asbestos-containing-material, there are certain trainings and certifications required of whoever does the work.
-If this is a one-off or really sporadic thing that needs to be completed, training an employee is probably not your best bet.
+Only someone with the required training and certifications can safely (and legally) remove asbestos-containing-material.
+If this is a one-off or sporadic project, training an employee is probably not your best bet

 New tasks distract from existing tasks.

 This is one of the biggest downsides to training an employee on something new – it will detract from the tasks they were originally hired to do.
 Although they may have the best intentions of effectively performing their balancing act, the truth is it’s not always feasible.
 There are only so many hours in the day, and a person can only be so productive.
-If too much is expected of one person, they run the risk for burnout.
+If they have too many expectations to meet, they run the risk of burnout.

 So, what’s the right choice for you?

-With so many factors to consider when deciding whether to hire or train in-house or to seek a contractor, most businesses opt for a hybrid approach.
-Which tasks you outsource and delegate to your team is entirely based on your budgets, timelines, and company culture.
+Whatever you choose, you never want to become so reliant on contractors that your business can’t survive without them.
+That’s why most businesses opt for a hybrid approach.
+Which tasks you outsource and which you delegate to your team is entirely based on your budgets, timelines, and company culture.